CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 ## Custom Decoder

-CompuTec WMS Custom Decoder offers an interpretation of barcodes without prefixes.
-This option allows scanning of a barcode that does not have Application Identificators in GS1 or Odette standard.
+The CompuTec WMS Custom Decoder enables the interpretation of barcodes without prefixes, allowing the scanning of barcodes that lack Application Identifiers from the GS1 or Odette standards.
+Barcodes without GS1 or Odette Application Identifiers can be scanned by focusing on the desired input field.
+Future updates will include a configurable prefix interpreter for recognizing company-specific prefixes.

-To input data from a barcode without a prefix to a desired field, it is required to focus on this field.

-In the future, CompuTec WMS Team plans to implement a configurable prefix interpreter.
-This will allow the decoder to recognize barcode prefixes used in a specific company.

-To use this kind of coding, choose the [right option](../installation/wms-server/overview.md) in the Server options.
+To enable this functionality, choose the [right option](../installation/wms-server/overview.md) in the Server options.

 ## USB Scanners

-WMS desktop client can be used with USB scanners.
-To do that, you should configure this kind of device in the following way:
+CompuTec WMS desktop clients can work with USB scanners.
+The scanning device must be configured as follows:

 - scanning device adds a start text sign (Ctrl + B)
 - scanning device adds an end text sign (Ctrl + C).